AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-entry.md

 - have completed your Year 12 Certificate or equivalent by January 2018
 - be able to pass a security assessment.

-Applications for the 2018 Program will open on 26 June 2017.
+Applications are now open and will close on 4 August 2017.
+[Click here to apply for the 2018 Australian Government ICT Apprenticeship Program](https://ausdta.recruiterbox.com/jobs/fk0my2u).

 ## Australian Government ICT Cadetship Program